 Mitch Seekins Summary Profile

-Mitch Seekins has been singing professionally since 1981, has studied voice intensely for 15 years, and had been teaching students vocal technique for over 26 years.
-He has performed Pop, Rock, R&B, Jazz and Opera coast to coast in Canada, USA and Europe.
+Mitch Seekins sang professionally for 37 yrs (1981- 2018), and has performed Pop, Rock, R&B, Jazz and Opera across Canada, USA and Europe.

-Touring pressures are increasing on today’s (and the futures!) recording artists.
-Having the ability to maintain vocal health and endurance …or even fix and heal existing vocal issues is an absolute necessity for professionals or anyone contemplating a career in music,
+Touring pressures are increasing on today’s (and future) recording artists.
+Having the ability to maintain vocal health and endurance, or even fix and heal existing vocal issues, is an absolute necessity for professionals or anyone contemplating a career in music.

-Mitch’s vocal technique is very different from “vocal coaching”.
-Vocal coaching, which is widely available, guides a student through music and phrasing.
-The vocal skills students learn from Mitch are more fundamental and are completely transferable from one vocal style to another.
-Essentially, Mitch teaches students “how to sing” and how to sing well…along with the ability and knowledge to develop their voice to its fullest potential!
+Mitch’s vocal technique is very different from traditional “vocal coaching”.
+Traditional Vocal coaching, which is widely available, guides a student through music and phrasing.
+The vocal skills students learn from Mitch are more fundamental and are completely transferable from one musical/vocal style to another.
+Essentially, Mitch teaches students “how to sing” and how to sing well…along with the ability and knowledge to develop their voice to its fullest potential.

 Mitch Seekins Full Biography